Seagate Technology Holdings PLC

 Investment Risk Disclosure

-Volatility Risk: STX exhibits substantial volatility risk, as reflected by its Beta of 1.635, indicating the stock is about 63% more volatile than the broader market.
-This heightened sensitivity is further evidenced by a significant one-year maximum drawdown of -35.17%, demonstrating the potential for severe price declines during market downturns.
-Investors should be prepared for above-average price swings.
+Volatility Risk: STX carries elevated systematic risk due to its high beta of 1.635, indicating that the stock is approximately 64% more volatile than the overall market.
+This heightened instability is further evidenced by the concerning one-year maximum drawdown of -34.71%, which could expose investors to substantial capital erosion during market downturns.

 FAQs